It’s a legal requirement to have an SMSF investment strategy. But before you plan for it, what do you need to know first? Find out in this article.

-It’s the responsibility of the SMSF Trustee to develop an investment strategy in order to set up an SMSF.
-The trustees are also responsible for ensuring that all SMSF investment transactions are made in accordance with the strategy.
+It’s the responsibility of the SMSF Trustee to develop an investment strategy to set up an SMSF.
+The trustees are also responsible for ensuring that all SMSF investment transactions are made following the strategy.

 Major considerations when developing a self-managed super fund investment strategy include: